 - Every time user triggers the engagement criteria.

-- Using a certain feature or only once in user’s lifetime.
+- Using a certain feature or only once in the user’s lifetime.

-6) Do you have any documentation explaining how to apply Audience Rules?
-I think Users, URL, Product Mapper, and Segments are the popular ones.
+How to apply Audience Rules?
+I think Users, URL, Product Mapper, and Segments are the popular ones

 URL: This rule should be used when one wants to trigger engagements on certain pages/ URL’s.
 “How many times” can be defined under Qualification Scope like every time, only once, and once per visit.